fallada/mp3_player_for_kids/README.md

 # Audio Amplifier #

-Connecting the PAM8403 is pretty straightforware.
+Connecting the PAM8403 is pretty straightforward.
 You connect "Power +" with the power supply from the Wemos.
 You can choose the 5V connector or 3.3V.
 PAM8403 is not choosy.
-The sound input is labled "L/G/R", rout/lout is the output and we connect it with the speaker boxes.
+The sound input is labled "L/G/R". "rout/lout" is the output and we connect it with the speaker boxes.

 # Denoising #